ssmagula/mktng/README.md

-# nxt candidate site in progress
+# See ssmagula.github.io to see the site in action
-# nxt site for hydrogenxt
-# nxt site for hydrogenxt marketing
+# a possible site for hydrogenxt marketing
 Stefan Smagula